Managing work at height permits digitally

 • Permit close-out and review process to ensure work is completed safely and lessons learned are documented

 By implementing a robust PTW system and clearly defining the roles and responsibilities of the issuer and receiver, organisations can effectively manage the risks associated with work at height activities and maintain a safe work environment.
-To optimise the field processes, many companies today use electronic permit to work, you will find in this article a summary of the benefits of using digital permits to work.
+To optimise the field processes, many companies today use electronic permits to work.

 In addition to the completed permit application form, the documentation required for a work at height permit may include: